Prism-Analytic-Technologies/UCD-MERIT/README.md

 - select the most specific match based on
   - an exclusion list (elimiating highly non-specific matches on NCI entities like 'Disease or Disorder')
   - a de-prioritization list (for better-than-nothing but still non-specific entries like 'Digestive System Disorder')
-  - term length (i.e. longer terms are generally considered more specfic)
+  - term length (i.e. longer terms are generally considered more specific)

 Prior to matching, certain invalid synonyms are suppressed, e.g. from NCI
 - 'breast cancer' is listed as a synonym for 'childhood breast carcinoma'